nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/HONEY_AUTHENTICATION.md

 Here's the process that this code follows.

-1. When the application first renders, it checks for a `kennel_customer` item in local storage.
+1. When the application first renders, it checks for a `honey_customer` item in local storage.
 1. If the item is there, the user is authenticated and the application renders.
 1. If the item is not there, render the Login form instead.
 1. When the user fills out the form and clicks the submit button, query the API to see if a user with the specified email already exists.
-1. If the user already exists, set the `kennel_customer` item in local storage, and display the Dashboard.
+1. If the user already exists, set the `honey_customer` item in local storage, and display the Dashboard.
 1. If the user does not exist, alert that fact to the user.

 ## Requiring User to Login

 What determines if a user has authenticated?
-It's the `kennel_customer` key that you set in local storage.
+It's the `honey_customer` key that you set in local storage.
 If that key exists, the user is authenticated.
 If it does not exist, the user is not authenticated and should be presented with the login component.

-Open your **`Kennel`** component and place the following code in it.
+Open your **`Repairs`** component and place the following code in it.
 Replace what is currently there.
 This is exactly what your **`KandyKorner`** component will look like in that application.
 All you will change is the local storage key to something like "kandy_customer".

 ```js
 import React from "react";